 HP offers a one-year warranty for the Jet Fusion 3D 4200 with the possibility of paying for extended warranties with servicing options with on-site support and maintenance.
 Customer support adheres to the standard set by other HP products with a dedicated technician phone line and a wealth of guides, tutorials, and videos on the company’s web site to aid with any troubleshooting, operational, and general maintenance issues.

-The HP Jet Fusion 3D 4200 is expensive.
+The HP Jet Fusion 3D 4200 is quite expensive.
 There’s no circumnavigating this fact.
 As such, it is uniquely suited to large scale professional operations that have the capital to invest in such a costly device.
 Cost aside, we are hard pressed to find a better model within the industrial 3D printer market.

 The quality of the prints, the ease of use, the strength and variety of the materials, and the all-in-one solution combine to make the Jet Fusion 3D 4200 one of, if not, the best 3D printer on the market today.